The Foundations of Nutrition for Surfing Athletes

 It’s chaotic, and it doesn’t need to be.
 I can help boil it down to some basic tenets of healthy eating… the foundations of quality surfing nutrition… keep yourself energized in the water man!!
 You’re an athlete, so treat your body like one.

-#1 Most Important Thing to Understand
+#1 Most Important Thing to Understand about Nutrition

 You are unique.
 Your genetics, your development, your environment, your gut health, your activities, your heritage, the foods you’ve been exposed to, food allergies,… the list could continue.

 That list implies that everyone is different, and the optimal “diet” for me is different from the optimal “diet” for you.
 You have different needs that can change over time, so the most beneficial thing you can do to find your optimal diet is to learn how to listen to your body.